-The objective of the Inuvik Airport monitoring plan is to provide guidance for surface water and sediment1 monitoring during construction and regular operation of the airport.
+The objective of the Inuvik Airport monitoring plan is to provide guidance for surface water and sediment monitoring during construction and regular operation of the airport.
 The monitoring plan is organized by monitoring requirements to be conducted during construction (Section 2) and those conducted after construction, during regular airport operations (Section 3).
 The plan includes surface water quality monitoring of the following parameters:

 - Turbidity and total suspended solids;

 - Dissolved oxygen and carbonaceous biochemical oxygen demand;

+- DOC;

 - Petroleum hydrocarbons;

 - Ethylene glycol; and

-- Metals.
+- Metals (total and dissolved).